 Rubber Rings – Spiderchain has taken over Blue Buddha’s rubber rings, so clearly that’s my #1 recommendation for rubber!
 I love our silicone rings – the color is amazing, they are stretchy and shiny and they hold up well over time (unlike other rubber which tends to get really stiff and may even crack).

 Scales – Blue Buddha was the original company to provide full-coverage anodized aluminum scales!
-No stress now that we’re closed, though, you can buy them from Metal Designz, The Ring Lord and C&T Designs (Note that The Ring Lord has both full-coverage scales as well as economy scales which are punched after anodizing (meaning the edges are not colored), so make sure to double-check when ordering to make sure you get the type that you need.)
+Now that we no longer make these, you can buy them from Metal Designz or The Ring Lord.
+(Note that The Ring Lord has both full-coverage scales as well as economy scales which are punched after anodizing (meaning the edges are not colored), so make sure to double-check when ordering to make sure you get the type that you need.)

 HyperLynks kits – That Bead Lady

-Other Kits/Instructions – ChainWeavers.com, Weave Got Maille, C&T Designs & of course you can continue to find chainmaille tutorials for Blue Buddha designs on our Etsy Shop (I’ll also create blog posts for the free PDF tutorials we used to offer).
+Other Kits/Instructions – ChainWeavers.com, Weave Got Maille & of course you can continue to find chainmaille tutorials for Blue Buddha designs in the B3 Etsy Shop.

 Findings, Beads, Other Components – It would be difficult to list outlets for every single non-jump ring item we sold.
 Most of the suppliers below have a findings/clasp/other/misc section, so check on their website to see if they have what you need!
 Even if they don’t have the exact model of something Blue Buddha sold, they probably have something that will work just as good, if not better, than what we sold!